casperleerink/yifan-gong/src/pages/photographs/untitled-series-staged-phtography-that-tells-a-story.md

 I always feel like I have multiple personalities.
 Maybe it is because I am an actor?
 In my imagination, many of my self/s play different roles with different personalities in various dimensions, where I am either calm or crazy, concentrated or disordered, brave or scared, cold or warm.
 I constantly question whether I have killed someone in another dimension or if someone else has killed me.
 But who killed me?
 I killed whom?
 To be or not to be is a profound question.
 However, in this world where I feel genuinely alive, I have a strong belief in Ernest Hemingway’s most famous quote, “A man can be destroyed but not defeated.”
 I believe the only one who can defeat me is just myself.
 I am “trying to kill myself” in different situations in various dimensions, but I keep oscillating, spiralling and reincarnating in diverse time and space.
 I enjoy the adventurous process of being and living.
 It is so exciting and so live.

-This photograph depicts an extended story behind those images I did for project 2 Still Life.
-You are wondering who is the “murderer” in my project 2, now I have the answer to show you.
-That is me.
-I was “trying to kill myself” in different situations in various dimensions, and I did enjoy the exciting adventurous process.

 <!--EndFragment-->

 <div class="lines-1"></div>